-This policy and procedure describes how records shall be disposed of/destroyed.
-When records may be disposed of/destroyed is outlined in applicable records’ retention schedules of the UW Health Care Component.
+This policy and procedure describe how records shall be disposed of/destroyed.
+When records may be disposed of/destroyed is outlined in applicable records’ retention schedules of the UW HCC.

 The signatures of the individuals supervising and witnessing the destruction/disposal (when appropriate).